mrltfygn/selenium-webdriver-cucumber/DataTables.md

     return DataHelper.generateRemainingData(initialData, () -> new ContactFormData());
 }
 ```
-What this method does is it calls the more generic function in my `DataHelper` class (which we have not yet created).
+What this method does is it calls the generic function in my `DataHelper` class (which we have not yet created).
 In calling this function it passes on the initialData that I filled in in my Gherkin and it passes on a new data object using the constructor that generates the fake data.
 So all we need now is the generic `generateRemainingData` method somewhere (In my case it is located in a class called DataHelper.
-You can place this method anywhere you want)
+You can place this method anywhere you want).
+This generic method only needs to be defined once for  your entire project since it works with generic class types.
 ```java
 /**
 * This function fills data for the fields that have not been defined in the initialdata at the gherkin level.